 Similarly to osteoarthritis cases we have seen these cells increase the productivity and effectiveness of the synovial fluid with in the joints thus allowing for better lubrication.

-In combination this will give a reduction in pain and stiffness allowing increased function.
+In combination this will give a reduction in pain and stiffness, therefore allowing increased function.
 (Michalek, 2015)

 RESULTS POST TREATMENT

-Every patient will have a different response to the rheumatoid arthritis treatment; keeping in mind a very small number of patients will not have any response to their own cells… Majority of responding patients will notice significant improvements to the items listed below;
+Every patient will have a different response to the rheumatoid arthritis treatment; keeping in mind a very small number of patients will not have any response to their own cells.
+Responding patients are expected to notice significant improvements to the items listed below;

 - Reduction of pain & inflammation throughout the body and joints.